Taking care of a newborn is hard work. No matter how ready you are, you will have some “ups” and “downs.”

 Are there other Postpartum Mood Disorders?

 Women can also experience other postpartum mood disorders.
-Postpartum Support International of Washington’s website offers more detailed information about the different postpartum mood disorders, risk factors, symptoms and treatment.
+Perinatal Support Washington offers more detailed information about mood symptoms and treatment.

 Where is Help Available?